co-cart/co-cart/README.md

 * Add simple, variable and grouped products to the cart.
 * Get customers cart.
 * Get customers cart contents.
-* Update items in the cart.
+* Update items in the cart both individually and in bulk.
 * Remove items from the cart.
 * Restore items to the cart.
 * Re-calculate the totals. (*)